 He loves to eat.
 He takes each treat very gently, not quite sure if it is OK for him to take it from your hand.
 When I say his name sternly, he puts his head down like a misbehaving school boy putting his head down on his desk.
 He loves to be outside and protects us daily from many dangers just outside the back yard.
 His manly pride is a little injured when he has to take his walks mostly in the stroller.
 He walks a bit and then conveniently sits down when he just can’t walk any further.

 Back to this little guy’s needs.
-The Old Dog Haven Puzzle Master put together a plan.
-First his back leg was rebuilt.
-As his overall stability was evaluated by an orthopedic surgeon, the best solution was to give him one good leg to stand on.
+An orthopedic surgeon evaluated Buddy’s overall stability and the best solution was to give him one good leg to stand on.
+Thanks to the Maranda Fund the surgery was completed and his back leg was rebuilt.
 He has recovered and it is amazing to see him get around.
 Next his dislocated should was addressed.
 He got a brace that supports his shoulder and front leg.
 Then he was able to have his much needed dental.
 The Doctor who did his dental this week said that he is a miracle dog to survive so much and stay such a sweet, loving little guy.

 There are many Old Dog Haven Success Stories and I love every one of them.
 For me, this was my first Old Dog Haven miracle.
 It was painful to see this guy struggle to get around.
 Now the world feels like a better place with him running around joyful and happy.